COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 Learn the difference

 Mental health conditions are surprisingly common in children.
 More than 50 percent of adults struggling with mental health challenges started experiencing symptoms by the time they were 14 years old.
-At Children’s National Health System, we are committed to reversing this trend through specialized pediatric mental health programs that provide support to you, your child and your family.
+At Children’s National Hospital, we are committed to reversing this trend through specialized pediatric mental health programs that provide support to you, your child and your family.

 - Expertise.
 Children’s National is home to some of the world’s leading pediatric mental health specialists.
 We have the expertise to recognize mental and behavioral health needs in children of all ages.
 Our team will work with you and your child to develop safe and effective treatments.

 - Research.
 Our experts have a national reputation for leadership in clinical trials.
 Our extensive work in psychiatric research gives your child access to new medications that are only available in select programs across the country.
+Our work in psychology research helps to advance knowledge about effective treatments in psychology and behavioral health.

 - Family-centered care.
 We pride ourselves in delivering care that is respectful of your family’s beliefs and preferences.
 We always ask for your input in determining the best treatments for your child.